Questions? Call NCOAE Support (910) 399-8090

-For the Outdoor Educator course, we pack a lot into your 25 days in North Carolina.
-We do this through combining the highlights of local topography, geography, and culture with our exceptional Wilderness First Responder (WFR) course.
+For the 25-day course, we pack a lot in by combining the acquisition of technical skills, with professional development and our core curriculum including our exceptional Wilderness First Responder (WFR) course.
 This shorter, more intense course allows for a wide variety of activities against the backdrop of lush greenery, winding rivers, and some of the oldest mountains in the world.
 If you’re looking for a less intensive stay in North Carolina with more time for additional exploration and adventure, we suggest you consider joining us for a semester.

 The WFR course involves a variety of technical medical information and hands-on training.
-Most graduates say the hands-on training is the most important part of the WFR course.
+Most graduates say the hands-on training is the most important part of the Wilderness First Responder course.
 The “real life” scenarios help you to understand how to use medical skills outside of the classroom.
 While the material is challenging and the course is demanding, our NCOAE instructors are some of the best in the industry.
 They want you to succeed, and they’ll take the time to ensure you thoroughly understand each concept during the course.

 Your tuition with NCOAE covers all major costs related to your room, board, and lodging, except when specified in the itinerary.
 You may request an optional meal out when we are in an urban area, which you would need to pay for separately.
 Additionally, you’ll need to budget a small stipend for your personal items, including souvenirs, extra snacks, and gifts.

-Since we will be carrying all of our food on our backs, we’ll be eating many of the items that begin in their dehydrated forms; water weight is not something we want to carry.
+Since we will be carrying all of our food with us, we’ll be eating many of the items that begin in their dehydrated forms; water weight is not something we want to carry.
 Expect meat, vegetables, fruits, grains, and even fresh baked bread and pizza!
 Of course, you’ll be making them all from scratch — learning to cook backcountry gourmet on the trail.

-Your work during our 25-day North Carolina – Backpacking & Rock Climbing / Outdoor Educator course is eligible for up to six college-level credits through The University of North Carolina – Wilmington including:
+Your work during our 25-day North Carolina – Adult Leadership Expedition course is eligible for up to six college-level credits through The University of North Carolina – Wilmington including: